smakijenko/FourGames/README.md

 # 4Games app
-👋 Hi,
+👋 Hi!

-🎮 I would like to present you my new SwiftUI app with MVVM pattern.
-It's 4Games, app that consists of four interesting games, accounts system and leaderboard.
-All backend is handled by Firebase: Authentication, Storage and Firestore.
-I also used 2 other repositories:

-▫️ https://github.com/patrickbiel01/Maze-Generation -> to generate random mazes in Maze Solve.

-▫️ https://github.com/markiv/SwiftUI-Shimmer -> to improve user experience while loading the data.
+🎮 I’d like to show you my new SwiftUI app called 4Games.
+It’s built using the MVVM pattern and includes four fun and engaging mini-games, a user account system, and a global leaderboard so you can compete with others and track your progress.

+The backend is handled by Firebase services — including Authentication, Firestore, and Storage — and managed through a set of custom backend managers that take care of all communication and data handling behind the scenes.

+The app features a clean, simple, and modern UI that looks great and is easy to navigate, whether you're playing on an iPhone or iPad.

+As in all my projects, I’ve added robust error handling to make sure users are always informed if something goes wrong — for example, during sign-in or while syncing game data.
+System alerts help keep everything clear and user-friendly.

 🟥 Here is a link to the youtube video, that shows how the app looks like: https://youtube.com/shorts/0Da7F0Hz_Ec

 👉 All logos and banners are made by myself.

-👉 For icons, I used SF Symbols and a few of them are downloaded from https://www.onlinewebfonts.com
+👉 To generate random mazes in Maze Solve I used: https://github.com/patrickbiel01/Maze-Generation

+👉 To improve user experience while loading the data I used: https://github.com/markiv/SwiftUI-Shimmer

 🔥 Interesting features that are implemented into the app: